JustFiesta/spring-petclinic-infrastructure/README.md

 Terraform is used to provide infrastructure.

-Its files are stored in `terraform/` catalog and are splitted into modules (`network` - vpc, sec. groups, alb, etc.; `compute` - app VM, Jenkins VM; `database` - RDB for app).
+Its files are stored in `terraform/` catalog and are splitted into modules (`network` - vpc, sec. groups, alb, etc.; `compute` - app VM, Jenkins agent VM; `database` - RDB for app).

-Each modules uses variables specified by use (`network/variables.tf`) or given from other modules output (`compute`, `database`).
-They contain: ports, sec. group ids, subnet ids, AMI id, etc.
+Each modules uses variables specified in `terraform/module_name/variables.tf` or given from other modules output.
+They contain: ports, sec. group ids, subnet ids, AMI id, etc. Variables without default values are set in `terraform/main.tf`, other are setted with default values in each modules `variables.tf`.

 #### Encountered problems